 Free to use, open 24 hours.
 Area includes: 5-a-side, Basketball, Cricket.

 Open 1 - 5pm from April until September.
 Anyone can use the bowling green.
 You pay your bowls fee onsite at the bowls hut.
 You can also hire equipment here for a deposit of £5.
 Standard charges apply.
-Booking the green is recommended - Contact David Cansfield (Area Parks Manager) on 01274 431564 for further details.
-If you are interested in joining the bowls club you can contact David for further information.
+Booking the green is recommended.
+Contact the club direct if you are interested in joining.

 Free to use, open 24 hours.
 There are two courts available.